-- Under a comparative evaluation approach, the regulator decides to whom the relevant spectrum is to be assigned. - Provides an approach for choosing among multiple applications that are substantially equal. - It also allows regulators to match specific sectoral objectives with the operators in charge of achieving them. - Minimum qualification requirements generally include evidence of financial resources, technical capability and commercial feasibility of the relevant spectrum application. - Selection criteria may include proposed tariffs, coverage (geographical and in terms of users), network rollout targets, quality and range of service commitments, and efficient use of frequencies.
+- Under a comparative evaluation approach, the regulator decides which company is assigned the relevant spectrum. - Provides an approach for choosing among multiple applications that are substantially equal. - -It also allows regulators to match specific sectoral objectives with the operators in charge of achieving them. - Minimum qualification requirements generally include evidence of financial resources, technical capability and commercial feasibility of the relevant spectrum application. - Selection criteria may include proposed tariffs, coverage (geographical and in terms of users), network rollout targets, quality and range of service commitments, and efficient use of frequencies.